Key Takeaways

 - Magnesium (as glycinate) - Supports calcium metabolism

-- Vitamin K2 - Activates bone-building proteins
+- Vitamin K2 - Supports proteins involved in bone health

 - Vitamin C - Essential for collagen formation